-The transnational workgroup NASSA seeks to develop computational research methodologies and procedures of Digital Humanities (DH) in American Studies.
-In particular, the workgroup is concerned with the combination of Stylometry, Network Analysis and GIS mapping in order to develop a digital workflow for the automated extraction of authorship attributions, the automated detection of regional dialects and its subsequent semi-automatic visualization on digital maps (GIS).
-We work with a corpus of roughly 3000 American Dramata from three centuries to first (A) account for a number of 150 texts by anonymous authors by measuring their distance to texts by known playwrights using Burrows Delta, (B) to extract regional patterns and spatial settings in what we call a method of spatial stylometry (measuring authorial signals against dialects, named entities, geo-names) and c) we seek to compare our analysis of spatial stylometry with a network analysis of scenic co-presence of characters in a methodology develop by our colleagues from dracor.org
+The transnational workgroup NASSA seeks to develop computational research methodologies and procedures of Digital Humanities (DH) in American Drama Studies.
+In particular, the workgroup is concerned with the combination of Stylometry, Network Analysis and GIS mapping in order to develop a digital workflow for authorship attributions, the detection of regional dialects and its visualization via Geoinformation System (GIS).
+We work with a corpus of roughly 1500 American Dramata (Chadwyck-Healey American-Drama Corpus 1714-1915) from three centuries to first (A) account for a number of 150 texts by anonymous authors by measuring their distance to texts by known playwrights using Burrows Delta, (B) to extract regional patterns and spatial settings in what we call a method of spatial stylometry (measuring authorial signals against dialects, named entities, geo-names) and c) we seek to compare our analysis of spatial stylometry with a network analysis of scenic co-presence of characters in a methodology develop by our colleagues from dracor.org

 Dr. Dennis Mischke (University of Potsdam, Germany)

 Mathias Göbel (SUB Göttingen)

 Mischke, D. Choiński, M., Byszuk, J, Göbel, M. "Network Analysis and Spatial Stylometry in American Drama Studies" DH2020 Book of Abstracts, Ottawa, ADHO, 2020.